A licensed building surveyor inspector conducts a Survey ID Check to identify exactly where property lines exist.

 - You want to add a bedroom.
 Council regulations state that the structure must be located at least a metre from your boundary.
 A survey ID check will show you where it is.

 Even if you feel confident your boundaries are where they are stated to be on your plans and have been marked out, you still need to have a survey ID check done for other reasons.
 If you want to divide your land or add a flat, for example, a surveyor can help you determine whether or not you are entitled to it legally.

-Effective Building & Consultancy could give assistance on drawing up plans and produce all the necessary documentation for you.
-If necessary, we can also assist the builders to ensure your project adheres to building codes.
+Effective Building & Consultancy could assist in drawing up plans and produce all the necessary documentation for you.
+If necessary, we can also assist the builders in ensuring your project adheres to building codes.

 How to Have a Survey ID Check?

 Getting a survey ID check is the best way to know your legal rights and responsibilities and resolve disputes before they arise.

 Here’s how you can get a survey ID check in New South Wales: